 \subsection{Spider graphs}

-Adding one and a pair of adjacent vertices to all off-central vertices in $S_n$ creates the spider graphs $S_{n,2}$ and $S_{n,3}$ with $2n+1$ and $3n+1$ vertices, respectively.
-They have central vertices of degree $nJ$, a first radial layer whose vertices have degree $J+1$, $S_{n,3}$ still has a second layer of vertices of degree two, and both graphs have the outermost layer of vertices with a unitary degree as shown in Fig.~\ref{Fig3}.
+Adding one or two adjacent vertices to all off-root vertices in $S_n$ generates the spider graphs $S_{n,2}$ and $S_{n,3}$, with $2n+1$ and $3n+1$ vertices, respectively.
+Both graphs have a root vertex of degree $nJ$.
+In $S_{n,2}$, the first radial layer consists of vertices of degree $J+1$, while in $S_{n,3}$ an additional second layer of degree-two vertices appears.
+In both cases, the outermost layer consists of leaf vertices of degree one, as illustrated in Fig.~\ref{Fig2}(b) and (c), respectively.